-5.4 MRES PROGRESSION
+8.4 MRES PROGRESSION

-The progression for an MRes is closely aligned to those of a higher level research degree and will include:
+The progression for an MRes is closely aligned to those of a higher-level research degree and will include:

-- the Probationary Review PGRs are required to submit their Probationary Review document on ProGRess by 3 months (full-time study) or 6 months (part-time study) refer to Section 7.4 - the Re-Enrolment Review PGRs are required to submit their Re-Enrolment Review by 1 June annually refer to Section 7.5.
+- the Probationary Review PGRs are required to submit their Probationary Review document on ProGRess by 3 months (full-time study) or 6 months (part-time study) see Section 10.4 - the Annual Review PGRs are required to submit their Annual Review by 1 June annually see Section 10.5.

-5.5 MRES TO PHD TRANSFER
+8.5 MRES TO PHD TRANSFER

-An MRes candidate may, exceptionally and with agreement of their supervisory team (subject to conforming to current UK student visa regulations or consideration of implications regarding a Postgraduate Loan), request not to submit an MRes thesis for examination at 10 months full-time study (20 months part-time study) but to work towards transfer to a PhD.
-In such instances, the candidate should prepare for the Major Review.
+An MRes PGR may, exceptionally and with agreement of their supervisory team (subject to conforming to current UK student visa regulations or consideration of implications regarding a Postgraduate Loan), request not to submit an MRes thesis for examination at 10 months full-time study (20 months part-time study) but to work towards transfer to a PhD.
+In such instances, the PGR should prepare for the Major Review.
 PGRs should be aware they may be required to pay a different level of fee.

-Such requests may only be submitted to the FRDC for approval where doctoral level work is identified which a candidate is able to evidence through:
+Such requests may only be submitted to the FRDC for approval where doctoral level work is identified which a PGR is able to evidence through:

-- good progress of the research project providing evidence of further work to doctoral level, including the potential for an original contribution to knowledge within the candidate's chosen field of study (see Appendix 5 Doctoral Degree Level Descriptors) - good personal qualities, skills, strengths and abilities which are in line with those attributes expected of candidates undertaking doctoral research including clear, documented evidence of drive, commitment and relevant skills in their chosen research project in order to ensure successful and timely completion - engagement in 10 workshops (full-time PGRs) or 5 workshops (part-time PGRs) and either one academic activity or one public engagement activity per year of enrolment.
+- good progress of the research project providing evidence of further work to doctoral level, including the potential for an original contribution to knowledge within the PGR's chosen field of study (see Appendix 5 Doctoral Degree Level Descriptors) - good personal qualities, skills, strengths and abilities which are in line with those attributes expected of PGRs undertaking doctoral research including clear, documented evidence of drive, commitment and relevant skills in their chosen research project to ensure successful and timely completion - engagement in 10 workshops (full-time PGRs) or 5 workshops (part-time PGRs) and either one academic activity or one public engagement activity per year of enrolment.